MooersLab/modular-annotated-bibliography-typst/README.md

 1. Download the mab.zip file (mab stands for modular annotated bibliography).
 2. Unzip it.
 3. Upload the files to a new project on the [typst.app](https://typst.app/).
-4. Open the main.typ file.
+4. Open the `main.typ` file.
 The PDF should appear.
 If not, refresh the browser window.

 Note that the package imports are stored in the `template.typ` file, imported by the other typ files, including the bibNotes.
-This means that only the namespaces in the `template.typ` file have to be changed from `@preview` to `@local` when running the project locally.
+This means that only the namespaces in the `template.typ` file must be changed from `@preview` to `@local` when running the project locally.
 The files outside of the zipped folder have the `@local` namespace.
 Also, the font in the `template.typ` file in the zip file is set to one that works online.
 The font in the loose `template.typ` is set to *Helvetica* to use my local system's fonts.